Assassination of Marielle Franco: Impact

 Another manifestation was that of the director José Padilha, who said that the violence in Rio de Janeiro was a recurrent process, in which an enormous number of people were silently murdered in the last twenty years.
 He also said that the police were unprepared, corrupt, and extremely violent, and that there was no social assistance in poor communities, all of which led to the high number of deaths.
 Padilha cited the current ideological war, which led people to adhere to their own cognitive bias, instead of paying attention to more tangible and general problems.
-Still according to the filmmaker, the current condition could not be credited only to poverty, since, as he said, there are countries poorer than Brazil with lower violence rates, and that the police in Rio de Janeiro kill forty times more than the police in the United States as a whole.
+Still according to the filmmaker, the current condition could not be credited only to poverty, since, as he said, there are countries poorer than Brazil with lower violence rates, and the police in Rio de Janeiro kill forty times more than the police in the United States as a whole.
 He concluded by reminding that the problem only received progressive media attention, bringing to light the underlying situation, when a serious case happened, like the death of the councilwoman, the Candelária and Vigário Geral massacres.

 On April 13, thirty days after the crime, Amnesty International released a statement demanding that the Brazilian authorities speed up their investigations, which until then had not indicated any suspects.
 The entity asked for priority in the case, because, according to it, every day that the crime remains unsolved, the threats against human rights defenders in Brazil increase.
 Thus, the text of the statement called for "an immediate, thorough, impartial and independent investigation, which not only identifies the shooters, but also the intellectual authors of the crime".
 Renata Neder, research coordinator at Amnesty International, said the federal and Rio de Janeiro states owed a response commensurate with the gravity of the murder.

 On March 14, 2021, there was a celebration to remember the three years since the murder, with the unveiling of a plaque, in Cinelândia, in front of the City Hall of Rio de Janeiro, in the city center, in an initiative of the City Hall.
 The plaque is similar to the ones used to identify the city's streets and squares and bears the words "Vereadora Marielle Franco".
 There are also two phrases: "(1979-2018) Black woman, slum woman, LGBT and human rights defender"; "Brutally murdered on March 14, 2018 for fighting for a more just society."
 And a black banner was also extended in front of the Rio de Janeiro City Hall, which contained a question, "Who ordered Marielle to be killed?"
 Many authorities were present.
 Mayor Eduardo Paes stressed that no one should be murdered because of their ideology, their worldview.
 The councilwoman's mother, Marinete Silva, said that the plaque did not reduce the family's pain, but that it was a symbol of hope and activism, keeping Marielle alive.
 Marinete added that she remained believing in the solution of the case and trusted the investigations conducted by the State Public Ministry.